WallaceIT/picberry/README.md

 To use picberry you will need only the "recommended minimum connections" outlined in each PIC datasheet (avoiding the cap on MCLR).

 Between PIC and RPi you must have the four basic ICSP lines: PGC (clock), PGD (data), MCLR (Reset), GND.
-You can also connect PIC VDD line to Raspberry Pi 3v3 line, but be careful: Raspberry Pi 3v3 pins have only 50mA of current capability, so consider your circuit current drawn!
+You can also connect PIC VDD line to Raspberry Pi/Allwinner A10 3v3 line, but be careful: Raspberry Pi/Allwinner A10 3v3 pins have only 50mA of current capability, so consider your circuit current drawn!

-If not specified in the command line, the default GPIOs <-> PIC connections are:
+If not specified in the command line, the default GPIOs <-> PIC connections for the Raspberry Pi are:

 	PGC  <-> GPIO23
 	PGD  <-> GPIO24
 	MCLR <-> GPIO18

+and for the Allwinner A10

+	PGC  <-> PD4
+	PGD  <-> PD5
+	MCLR <-> PD1

+PLEASE NOTE: currently picberry can use only PORTD[0:7] on A10!

 # References

 - [dsPIC33F/PIC24H Flash Programming Specification](http://ww1.microchip.com/downloads/en/DeviceDoc/70152H.pdf)